 The idea that a loved one may be the victim of nursing home abuse or neglect can be very upsetting.
 You want to take action, but you may not be sure what to do next.
 You may not even be entirely sure that there is abuse or neglect, at least not that you can prove.
 Right now, you have a lot of questions.
 Perhaps you’re wondering what you should do if you suspect nursing home abuse or neglect, or when and how to report nursing home neglect.
 You’re in the right place.

 At Armando Personal Injury Law, we know this can be a very confusing and difficult time.
 Attorney Armando Edmiston can help you get answers to your questions.
 He can also help you document nursing home abuse or neglect and will fight for your loved one’s rights.
 His first priority is to protect the safety and well-being of your loved one.

 - How do I know if my loved one is being abused or neglected?

-- What should I do if I suspect nursing home abuse or neglect?
+- What should you do if you suspect nursing home abuse or neglect?

-- Where can I report nursing home abuse or neglect?
+- Where and how to report nursing home abuse or neglect?